Injured at Montage Mountain This Winter? What Skiers and Snowboarders Need to Know Now

 Slip and Fall on Ice: Who May Be Responsible?

-Unlike tripping over a broken step or slipping on a wet floor inside a building, accidents involving icy conditions can be difficult cases.
+Unlike tripping over a broken step or slipping on a wet floor inside a building, slip and fall accidents involving icy conditions can be difficult cases.
 Ice forms quickly, is susceptible to change, and depends heavily on the weather.
 It is a temporary hazard that can appear and disappear within hours.

 Responsibility for an ice-related fall is not automatic.
 While property owners and businesses have obligations to maintain reasonably safe conditions, winter weather introduces factors that complicate these obligations.